 Vienna really is a beauty and often makes the list as one of the most beautiful cities in Europe.
 She’s got a rich history dating back thousands of years and once was the power center of Europe.
 She’s got stunning monuments, incredible architecture, and beautiful museums telling the stories of her past.
 But she’s aware of her beauty and it makes her a bit arrogant, like the supermodel who is photogenic but lacks any real soul.
 After a day (or two) of admiring her beauty, it’s time to move on to her “sister cities” with more character, charm, and personality – Bratislava or Budapest.

 And although she’s aloof and a bit cold, Vienna is not all bad and is worth getting to know for a day or two.
-Take her photo (she loves it!), listen to her stories, but don’t expect to get that warm fuzzy embrace that some cities offer.
+Take her photo at one of the best photography locations in Vienna, listen to her stories, but don’t expect to get that warm fuzzy embrace that some cities offer.
 She’s a bit more distant.

 Here’s how to see the best of Vienna in a day (or two)…the hits and the misses.